 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Lemoyne is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lemoyne is a borough of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Lemoyne who work in office and administrative support (12.44%), healthcare (10.07%), and business and financial occupations (7.82%).

-The citizens of Lemoyne are very well educated compared to the average community in the nation: 36.90% of adults in Lemoyne have a bachelor's degree or even advanced degree.
+The education level of Lemoyne citizens is very high relative to the national average among all cities (21.84%): 36.90% of adults in Lemoyne have a bachelor's degree or even advanced degree.

 The per capita income in Lemoyne in 2022 was $46,841, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $187,364 for a family of four.
 However, Lemoyne contains both very wealthy and poor people as well.